May 28, 2022

 If you have access to medicine that has already been processed into capsules, gummies, tinctures, or chocolates, follow the instructions provided by the person or company from whom you sourced the products.

-If you are working with whole dried mushrooms, you may decide to keep it simple.
+If you are working with whole dried mushrooms, keep it simple.
 You can weigh out your dose on a precise digital scale and consume the mushroom as it is.

-Alternatively, you may want to grind the mushrooms into a fine powder so you can put them into capsules or add them to a non-alcoholic beverage such as water, tea, juice, or your morning smoothie.
+Alternatively, you can grind the mushrooms into a fine powder to put into capsules or add them to a non-alcoholic beverage such as water, tea, juice, or your morning smoothie.

-To grind the fungi, you can use an electric spice or coffee grinder, a food processor, or a high-powered blender.
+You can use an electric spice or coffee grinder, a food processor, or a high-powered blender to grind the fungi.

 In addition to the psilocybin, you may also add other healthy ingredients such as: